 Wall Lighting for Balance

-Fixtures from the wall lights collection help create even illumination without focusing directly on the surface.
+Fixtures from the wall lights collection help create even, diffused illumination without focusing intensity directly on the surface.
+This prevents the pattern from becoming too assertive while keeping the floor clearly visible.

 Floor Lamps for Zoning